Patrick Little (neo-Nazi)

-Patrick Little (born 1984) is an American U.S. Marine Corps veteran, neo-Nazi, and white supremacist, best known for his bid for the Republican nomination in the 2018 United States Senate election in California, where at one point he polled as high as 18% among all voters.
+Patrick Little (born 1984) is an American neo-Nazi, white supremacist, and U.S. Marine Corps veteran, best known for his bid for the Republican nomination in the 2018 United States Senate election in California.

 Early life

 Little was born in 1984 in Maine and is a veteran of the U.S. Marine Corps.
 Before his entry into politics he worked as an IT engineer.
-Little stated he used to be a pro-Israeli Libertarian and supporter of the Tea Party movement, but that shortly after leaving the Marines in 2015 he became an active contributor to WeSearchr chatrooms.
+Little stated he used to be a pro-Israeli Libertarian and supporter of the Tea Party movement until shortly after leaving the Marines in 2015 when he became an active contributor to WeSearchr chatrooms.
 There he was recommended The Culture of Critique, a trilogy of books by Kevin MacDonald which claim that evolutionary psychology provides the motivations behind Jewish group behavior and culture.
 Little participated in the Unite the Right rally in Charlottesville, Virginia.